Design Initiative

 The roadmap.

-Built for rapid learning.
-Each phase is scoped to produce legible evidence — and each feeds the next.
-Spring 2026 is already underway; Fall 2026 is the first real scale test.
+Built for rapid iterative learning.
+Each phase is scoped to produce learning that feeds the next.
+Spring 2026 is underway.

 Spring 2026